wilsonzlin/minify-html/README.md

 hyperbuild minifies as it parses, directly streaming processed HTML to the output without having to build a DOM/AST or iterate/traverse around in multiple passes, allowing for super-fast compilation times and near-constant memory usage.

-### Smart parsing

-hyperbuild is aware of strings and comments in JS and CSS sections, and deals with them correctly.

-### Super low level
+### Super fast

 hyperbuild is written in C, and can be run on Node.js using Emscripten, which generates fast Wasm code.

-### Special precise whitespace handling
+### Smart whitespace handling

-hyperbuild can minify whitespace in different ways and depending on the surrounding context, according to precise and advanced rules.
+hyperbuild has advanced whitespace minification with smart defaults that leaves whitespace untouched in `pre` and `code`, trims and collapses them in content tags, and removes them in layout tags allowing the use of `inline-block` without ugly syntax or CSS hacks.

 ## Parsing